robdodson/robdodson.github.com/source/_posts/2011-09-20-nomethoderror-in-rails-3.markdown

 categories: [Rails, Rails 3, Errors, Ruby]
 ---

 Coming from Actionscript 3 I’m pretty used to all of the different errors that the Flash compiler and runtime typically throw at me.
-But now that I’ve started teaching myself Ruby on Rails 3 I’m having to learn a whole new lexicon of messages which generally amount to “Something blow’d up..”
+But now that I’ve started teaching myself Ruby on Rails 3 I’m having to learn a whole new lexicon of messages which generally amount to “Something blow’d up...”

 For my own benefit, and hopefully for the benefit of others, I’m going to post the errors and solutions that I come up with.
 Hopefully since I’m a total newbie, explaining things from my perspective will help other people who are new to the language as well.